 The first three or four games took place during the era, with Shut Your Mouth current to mid 2002 after the draft and brand expansion.
 Since then classic wrestlers and storylines would be offered up.
 The Legends Tour in 2006 for example was a New Generation\Attitude storyline, specifically the Montreal Screwjob, Hulk Hogan and The Rock teaming up and the legendary Hell in a Cell with The Undertaker and Mankind.

-WWE 13 replaces "Road to WrestleMania" mode with "Attitude Era" mode, which allows the player to relive the highlights of the period.
+WWE 13 replaces "Road to WrestleMania" mode with "Attitude Era" mode, which allows the player to kick the PG era's teeth down it's throat and go on a ride the wrestling world had not seen before or since by reliving the highlights of the period.

 Maybe, Sheamus counts in WWE '12 but Triple H's story started with HHH beating up Sheamus.

 Beat Them at Their Own Game: Many installments allow wrestlers to add insult to injury by giving them the ability to use their opponent's finishing maneuvers against them.

 Berserk Button: The game treats gaining a signature or finishing move, or gaining the comeback mechanic, as this.
 It will do whatever it has to do, no matter how much it has to cheat, to prevent you from using it.